ashay-patil/WisdomPool/README.md

-## AI-Powered Interview Experience Sharing Platform
+## AI-Powered Placement Experience Sharing Platform

-An end-to-end web application where candidates can share interview experiences and readers can explore, learn, and get AI-generated insights tailored to each experience.
+An end-to-end web application where candidates can share placement experiences and readers can explore, learn, and get AI-generated insights tailored to each experience.
 The platform is split into a Node.js/Express backend and a React (Vite) frontend.
-It supports authentication, CRUD operations for interview experiences, and an AI assistant powered by Google Gemini that transforms raw experiences into polished, actionable guidance.
+It supports authentication, CRUD operations for experiences, and an AI assistant powered by Google Gemini that transforms raw experiences into polished, actionable guidance.

 ### Key Features
 - **Authentication**: Register and login with JWT-based protected routes.